infinitered/solidarity/docs/plugins.md

 ```
 _We have 1 requirement that has 3 rules.
 2 CLIs to check, and 1 environment variable to verify the Fiesta is on._

-To learn mor about writing rules, take a look at all [options here](options.md).
+To learn more about writing rules, take a look at Solidarity [options here](options.md).

-You may notice we haven't specified `semver` for any CLIs because, that's kinda personal to the project.  **No problem!** we can start at `0.0.0` and a fresh snapshot will upgrade those numbers to whatever is working for that project.
+You may notice we haven't specified `semver` for any CLIs because, that's kinda personal to the project.  **No problem!** we can place a holder at `0.0.0` and ask for a fresh snapshot of local versions.
+This will upgrade those numbers to whatever is currently working for that project.

 ```json
 "Fiesta": [